SET NOCOUNT (Transact-SQL)

 The @@ROWCOUNT function is updated even when SET NOCOUNT is ON.

 SET NOCOUNT ON prevents the sending of DONE_IN_PROC messages to the client for each statement in a stored procedure.
-For stored procedures that contain several statements that do not return much actual data, setting SET NOCOUNT to ON can provide a significant performance boost, because network traffic is greatly reduced.
+For stored procedures that contain several statements that do not return much actual data, or for procedures that contain Transact-SQL loops, setting SET NOCOUNT to ON can provide a significant performance boost, because network traffic is greatly reduced.

 The setting specified by SET NOCOUNT is in effect at execute or run time and not at parse time.